devhuzaifa98/devops-task-967804/README.md

 * Make your service accessible to the Homework Submission Server
 * Write unit tests exercising the essential functionality of your code

-After you have succesfully made a submission you may shut down the Kubernetes cluster and any other active resources you set up.
-The submission server records successful submissions so it is not necessary to maintain an active cluster.

 **This task should take an appropriately trained mid-level developer with devops experience around 4 hours to complete.**